 Are you struggling to forgive someone?
 Does it seem impossible?
 You can do it.
-But before we begin, remember this: Unforgiveness will destroy you, not them.
+God will help you.
+Remember this: Unforgiveness will destroy you, not them.
+Even science know that.

 Nothing we have to forgive can compare to His example of forgiveness.
 He suffered and died so that we would be forgiven for all the sins we have ever committed and even the ones we will commit in the future; He asks us to forgive others in return.

 “And when you stand praying, if you hold anything against anyone, forgive them, so that your Father in heaven may forgive you your sins.”
 Mark 11:25 NIV

 Paul knew that the sin of unforgiveness would give the devil a foothold.

 The Apostle Paul warned the Corinthians, “I have forgiven in the sight of Christ for your sake, in order that Satan might not outwit us.
 For we are not unaware of his schemes.”
 (2 Corinthians 2:10-11)

 Our obedience to Christ protects us from the devil’s schemes.
 You may not find the power to forgive within yourself, but through Christ, you can.
 Forgive as an act of your will.
 Your feelings will eventually change.
 The first step is to tell God that you forgive this person.